codergalib2005/api-quranlyric/src/resources/surah/Surah.md

-## Model creation and destruction functions for the database connection object created by the database connection object
+## Document for surah controll, model, and routes, that can help you understant with the surah route in development and production both

 **You can use this url, if you just want to load this surah with all verses, with translation to english**